Stockport War Memorial Art Gallery: History

 The foundation stone for the building was laid on 15 September 1923, in a ceremony attended by Mayor Alderman Charles Royle.

-Prince Henry inaugurated the Stockport War Memorial on 15 October 1925, as a tribute to those who died in World War I.
+Prince Henry inaugurated the Stockport War Memorial on 15 October 1925, as a tribute to those who died during the First World War.

 On 11 July 2007, Stockport War Memorial Art Gallery was designated a Grade II* listed building.
 The gallery spaces host year-round exhibitions featuring both national and international artists, including Helen Clapcott.
 The gallery also offers a programme that provides emerging artists with opportunities to showcase their work and hosts various events and workshops.